EESSI/eessi-bot-software-layer/README.md

 Replace '`12345678`' with the id of the _installation_ of your GitHub App (see [Step 3](#step3)).

 You find the installation id of your GitHub App via the page [Applications](https://github.com/settings/installations).
 On this page, select the app you have registered in [Step 2](#step2) by clicking on the <kbd style="background-color: #f6f8fa; color: #24292f; border: 1px solid #d0d7de; padding: 4px 8px; border-radius: 3px;">Configure</kbd> button.
-The installation id is shown as the URL of the page.
+The installation id is shown as the number after the last `/` of the page's URL.

 The `installation_id` is also provided in the payload of every event within the top-level record named "`installation`".
 You can see the events and their payload on the webpage of your Smee.io channel (`https://smee.io/CHANNEL-ID`).
 Alternatively, you can see the events in the **Advanced** section of your GitHub App: open the [GitHub Apps](https://github.com/settings/apps) page, select the app you have registered in [Step 2](#step2), and choose **Advanced** in the menu on the left-hand side.